CLOSE X

 Immerse Yourself in Art, Fashion, and a Little Vino

-Here you can enjoy a diverse collection that includes works by Modigliani, Canova, Montegna, Bellini, Raphael, Tintoretto and others, all spread through 38 small galleries.
+Here you can enjoy a diverse collection that includes works by Modigliani, Canova, Montegna, Bellini, Raphael, Tintoretto, and others.
+They’re all spread through 38 small galleries.

-Time your visit for mid-morning and stay in the neighborhood to lunch at one of the small restaurants in the area.
-I had a delicious lunch of pasta and wine for €18 at La Taverna del Borgo Antico (site in Italian only) at Via Madonnina, 27.
+Time your visit for mid-morning and then lunch in one of the small restaurants in the neighborhood.
+I had a delicious lunch for €18 at La Taverna del Borgo Antico at Via Madonnina, 27.

-Afterward, head for the “Fashion Quadrilateral” so-named because it’s a small four-square-block area within the borders of Via Manzoni, Via Montenapoleone, Via della Spiga and Via Sant’ Andrea.
+Afterward, head for the “Fashion Quadrilateral,” so-named because it’s a small four-square-block area.
+Its borders are Via Manzoni, Via Montenapoleone, Via della Spiga, and Via Sant’ Andrea.
 There you’ll see most of the Italian flagship stores of the kings and queens of world fashion.
-It will only take about an hour to walk about the entire area unless you plan to give your credit cards a heavy workout.
+Walking about the entire area takes about an hour unless your credit cards have a heavy workout.

 Late afternoon on Lake Como